Skip to main content

 What are private copy remuneration rights?

-In the music industry, private copy remuneration rights are the rights that pay compensation for copies of and made for private purposes, typically on a computer, phone, or a recording device.
+In the music industry, private copy remuneration rights are the rights that pay compensation for copies of An original musical composition with or without lyrics. and Typically, the recorded performance of a musical work protected as a phonogram under copyright law. made for private purposes, typically on a computer, phone, or a recording device.

 Explore our page on Rights in Musical Works and Rights in Performances and Sound Recordings to learn more.